davepinch/pinchy.cc/content/about/i-am-having-trouble-getting-started/no-worries-you-got-this.md

 ---
-title: "No worries, you can do this."
+title: "No worries, you got this."
 next: "Start by training your brain."
 ---